Skip to content

 DCAA assigns a risk level (low, medium, or high) to each incurred cost proposal based on specific factors:

 • Auditable dollar value.
-In January 2020, DCAA raised the threshold for mandatory annual audit from $250 million to $1 billion or more (GAO-25-107558).
+In 2020, DCAA raised the threshold for mandatory annual audit from $250 million to $1 billion or more, according to GAO-25-107558.
 Proposals below $1 billion receive audit based on risk scoring, not automatic scheduling.

 • External risk flags.
 Contracting officer requests, whistleblower tips, or prior fraud referrals push a proposal into the high-risk category regardless of dollar value.